Norwegian Wood

 slides down your throat and into your stomach ... it's cold, and it

-leaves this disgusting aftertaste ... yuck, I get chills just thinking about
+leaves this disgusting aftertaste ... yuck, I get chills just

 it.
 I wanted to puke but I fought it.